 - Emphasis on crypto and CFDs can be tricky for investors and could mean increased losses for traders

-2. XTB: Choice of real ETF investing and CFD ETF trading
+2. XTB: UK broker offering the choice of direct ETF investing and CFD ETF trading

 - Min. deposit: None

-XTB offers both CFD and non-CFD trading in ETFs and allows investors to buy more than 350 ETFs with 0% commission when they are investing up to €100,000 in a calendar year.
+XTB offers both CFD and non-CFD trading in ETFs, allowing investors to buy more than 1,800 ETFs with a 0% commission when investing up to €100,000 per calendar year.
 After that, there’s a 0.2% commission, with a minimum of £10, not counting a currency conversion fee of 0.5%.

-Traders give its trading platform high marks for being user-friendly with tools such as real-time quotes, charts and technical analysis indicators.
-XTB doesn’t require a minimum deposit, so it’s a good broker for some novice investors.
+Traders give its trading platform high marks for being user-friendly with tools such as real-time quotes, charts, and technical analysis indicators.
+XTB doesn’t require a minimum deposit, making it a good option for novice investors.

 It also offers leverage on trades, which can amplify traders’ profits and losses.
-A big plus is that it allows traders to invest in ETFs through fractional trading, lowering the barrier for entry for retail investors.
+A big plus is that XTB is one of the UK ETF brokers that allows traders to invest in ETFs through fractional trading, lowering the barrier for entry for retail investors.

-What’s more, XTB pays interest on uninvested funds in your account and in the UK, the rate is 4.75%, which is paid out monthly within five days of the following month.
-One downside is the broker charges an inactivity fee of €10 monthly after a year of account inactivity.
+What’s more, XTB pays interest on uninvested funds in your account, and in the UK, the rate is 4.25%, which is paid out monthly within five days of the following month.
+One downside is that the broker charges a monthly inactivity fee of €10 after a year of account inactivity.

 Pros